iblethebible/winda-ninjaz/README.md

 A database which will store
 Job details
-  price
+  * price
-  location
+  *location
-  how often they want it
+  *how often they want it
-  date was last completed/date of next clean extra info
+  *date was last completed/date of next clean
+  *extra info
 Customer details
-  -Name
+  *Name
-  -Contact info
+  *Contact info

 Front end:
 Add customer/job